aaalgo/picpac3d/README.md

 - For background cubes, a sample is randomly sampled from the whole volume.
-  The library does not garantee that a negative cube doesn't cover any annotation balls, but if it does, all corresponding voxels in the label cube is properly set.
+  The library does not garantee that a negative cube doesn't cover any annotation balls, but if it does, all corresponding voxels in the label cube are properly set to 1.
 - Each positive cube roughly centers around an annotation ball, with the ball center randomly shifted by [-r, r] along each axis.
 - Scale = 1 means that a cube covers 64x64x64 of the original volume.